 Class of 2021 (Adams House)

-My name is Lainey Newman, and I am a junior in Adams House concentrating in Government and pursuing a secondary in Global Health & Health Policy.
+My name is Lainey Newman, and I am a senior in Adams House concentrating in Government and pursuing a secondary in Global Health & Health Policy.
 I’m so excited to be one of this year’s Government Peer Concentration Counselors!
 I’m originally from Pittsburgh, PA.

 Within the concentration of Government, my particular passion is focusing on American politics with an emphasis on state and local-level policymaking.
 Throughout my time at Harvard, some of my favorite Gov classes have been: Feminist Political Thought, taught by Prof. Forrester; Progressive Alternatives: Institutional Reconstruction Today, taught by Prof. Unger at HLS; Inequality in American Democracy, a Gov94 seminar taught by Prof. Theda Skocpol; and American Health Care Policy, taught by Prof. Chernew as a USW class.